Zuricho/Ultimate_Dogma/Task/elden_ring/side_quest.md

 - [x] Accept his Accord
 - [x] Exhaust his dialogue at Fort Haight.
 - [x] Defeat Godrick and proceed with Nepheli Loux's questline.
 Instead of giving her Seluvis's potion, give her the Stormhawk King and exhaust her dialogue.
 (The Stormhawk King can be found at the Chapel of Anticipation upon return) (04-17)
-- [ ] Travel to Godrick's grace and rest at it.
+- [x] Travel to Godrick's grace and rest at it.
 Kenneth and Nepheli can then be found inside the throne room.
+(05-01)

 **Note:** [Morgott](https://eldenring.wiki.fextralife.com/Morgott+the+Omen+King) must be defeated before he will appear in throne room.